 Kris Kosmala is a partner at Click & Connect, a group of expert advisers to companies engaged in all types of logistics interested in dramatically improving commercial and operational aspects of their business models, either through a reset of business processes or through implementing advanced technology solutions to better align their processes to their business objectives.
 Prior to this role, Kris was the director of smart port operations digital solutions at Royal HaskoningDHV, an independent international engineering and project management consultancy.
 We talked to Kris about the future of container logistics and the role of smart ports in the global supply chain.

-Can you first of all introduce yourself and Click & Collect to our audience?
+Can you, first of all, introduce yourself and Click & Connect to our audience?

 What are smart ports and why do we need them?

-Conceptually, smart ports are the ones that invest into innovative technological solutions to improve many aspects of their current operations.
-Unlike preconceived notion that smart port is all about implementing new digital (software-based) solutions, smart ports place equal weight on civil engineering solutions, automation of tasks and equipment, and pure software solutions.
+Kris Kosmala: Conceptually, smart ports are the ones that invest in innovative technological solutions to improve many aspects of their current operations.
+Unlike the preconceived notion that smart port is all about implementing new digital (software-based) solutions, smart ports place equal weight on civil engineering solutions, automation of tasks and equipment, and pure software solutions.

 How would the ideal smart port ecosystem look like?

-What are major challenges for ports when considering a digitization project?
+What are the major challenges for ports when considering a digitization project?

 Who benefits from smart ports the most?

 Kris Kosmala: This is a very interesting question and one that makes many port investments in “smart” solutions difficult to justify.
 The following image represents major areas of implementations that are considered smart.
 The blue boxes below the areas indicate major beneficiaries of port’s decisions and they illustrate the issue of gains from port’s “smart” investments accruing to parties other than the port itself.